danwatford/danwatford.github.io/software.md

 branches, have the build automation system build those branches too.
 This should keep your main branch clear of any build failures.</p>

-<p>Release builds should always come from your build automation system, never from the developers own environment.
+<p>Release builds should always come from your build automation system, never from a developers own environment.
 This
 keeps all builds consistent and means you won't suffer issues when it turns out the developer's environment was inconsistent with the build environment.</p>

 <p>For Java development, build scripting with Ant and Ivy is a mature choice when you need a lot of build customisation.
 If your build is a bit more mainstream then Maven or any of its derivative build systems will work well.</p>

-<p>Once the build scripts are in place you'll want a system to run the build when changes are detected int he version
+<p>Once the build scripts are in place you'll want a system to run the build when changes are detected in the version
 control system.
 Jenkins is a very popular automation server with integrations for many tools such as code style checking, static analysis tools and build artefact repositories.</p>

-<p>Once your builds have run you will need to store the resulting artefacts using a repository manager such as Artifactory
+<p>When builds have run you will need to store the resulting artefacts using a repository manager such as Artifactory
 ready for testing and deployment.
 Repository managers are also ideal for mirroring libraries normally downloaded from the internet during build.</p>